flexerant/MongoDataIO/README.md

 ```

+`MongoDump.FunctionUrl` is the url for the **Azure Function**, `MongoDump.FunctionAccessKey` is the access key for the **Azure Function**, `MongoDump.AzureBlobConnectionString` is the **Azure Blob Storage** connection string, `MongoDump.DatabaseName` is the **MongoDB Atlas** database to be backed up, and `MongoDump.MongoConnectionString` is the connection string for the **MongoDB Atlas** database.

 ## Want to contribute?

 Fork the project, make your changes, and send us a PR.
-You can compile the project with Visual Studio 2019 and .NET Core 3.1.
+You can compile the project with Visual Studio 2019 and the .NET Core 3.1 framework.